-For instance, if you want to promote a certain digital product in your shop, you can start publishing more case-studies and highlight problems that are faced in your niche that your product can solve.
+For instance, if you want to promote a certain digital product in your shop, you can start publishing more case studies and highlight problems that are faced in your niche that your product can solve.

-Map out your goals and content ideas over a span of the next 3 months.
+Map out your goals and content ideas over the span of the next 3 months.
 Once the pandemic situation dies down, you will save a lot of time writing posts because all your ideas will have been neatly drawn out.

 Increasing Productivity during COVID19

 It can be very tempting to work on the couch while your kids are watching a movie.
 But trust me, you’ll end up watching the movie with them or falling asleep entirely.

 Find a corner in your house where you’re least likely to be disturbed and get working.

 Get a comfortable chair and a nice big cup of your favorite beverage before you sit down to work.

 Set working hours.
 Go all out in creating a nice timetable for yourself.